nadvolod/nextjs-e-commerce-wo/workshop/2025-august/docs/01-GITHUB-SPARK.md

-# Module 1: SPARK AI - Intelligent Test Automation
+# Module 1: GitHub Spark

 [About You?](https://www.menti.com/al2kjmdkno3a)